JosephEngel/notes/kubernetes/kubernetes_101.md

 * Export k8s cluster config - `kubectl get deployments.apps hello-go -o yaml > kube101-hello-go.yaml`
   * Useful for spinning up a managed k8s cluster in the cloud that doesn't need 100% availability.
 Export the config before destroying the k8s service, then when you need to get back to the running state, create a new k8s service, download/export the kubectl config file, and run `kubectl apply -f kube101-hello-go.yaml` to set up the nodes/pods
-    * Note - this is untested and may need not work as expected.
+    * Note - you will need to re-expose the deployment ports and use the new external ip/port to access the site.

 ## Kubernetes Environment Setup
 * `minikube` - Tool that lets you run a single-node k8s cluster on your local computer